If you are reading this blog, I am assuming you are feeling some level of uncertainty or anxiety about choosing a college major.

 Your interests are a fine way of determining which major to choose in college.
 I mean, if you like doing something, why not get paid for it, right?

 Most of the students find their interests by the time they graduate from high school.
-The experience they get from school help them to get a clearer picture of their future.
+The experience they get from school helps them to get a clearer picture of their future.

 Listing things you love can give you a clearer idea about the possible paths you can take.
 Just make a list of things you love to do both inside or outside the classroom.